 - 1. Single Processor Machines: Memory Hierarchies and Processor Features (Case Study: Tuning Matrix Multiply based on slide set) - 2.
-Parallel Programming Platforms (mainly Chapter 2 and corresponding slide sets) - 3.
-Basic Communication Operations (Chapter 4) - 4.
-Dense Matrix Algorithms (Chapter 8) - 5.
-Sorting (Chapter 9) - 6.
-Graph Algorithms (Chapter 10) - 7.
-Search Algorithms for Discrete Optimization Problems (Chapter 11) - 8.
-Dynamic Programming (Chapter 12)
+Basic Communication Operations (Chapter 4) - 3.
+Dense Matrix Algorithms (Chapter 8) - 4.
+Graph Algorithms (Chapter 10) - 5.
+Search Algorithms for Discrete Optimization Problems (Chapter 11)

-Note that all the other topics presented in the lectures like for example the Particle Simulation, the Introduction to Parallel Machines and Programming Models, Shared Memory Programming, Distributed Memory Programming, Sources of Parallelism, all the mandatory assignments and exercises from the Weekly Notes, and of course Analytical Modelling of Parallel Systems (Chapter 5) is not in the list of questions, but we might ask questions related to these topics.
+Note that all the other topics presented in the lectures like for example the Introduction to Parallel Machines and Programming Models, Shared Memory Programming, Distributed Memory Programming, all the mandatory assignments, and of course Analytical Modelling of Parallel Systems (Chapter 5) is not in the list of questions, but we might ask questions related to these topics.